Chart Color Schemes

 Hay hosts an older demographic, ranking in the top quartile nationwide

-Hay's median age is 48 years, which is older than Rest of NSW's 43 years and significantly higher than the Australian median of 38 years.
-The age profile shows that those aged 55-64 years are particularly prominent at 17.1%, while the 35-44 year-olds make up only 8.7%.
+Hay's median age is 48 years, which is significantly older than Rest of NSW's median age of 43 and the Australian median age of 38.
+The age profile shows that the 55-64 year-old group is particularly prominent at 17.1%, while the 35-44 year-old group is smaller at 8.7% compared to Rest of NSW.
 This concentration of 55-64 year-olds is well above the national average of 11.2%.
-Post-2021 Census data shows that the 65 to 74 age group has grown from 11.5% to 13.6%, and the 85+ cohort has increased from 3.1% to 4.2%.
-Conversely, the 45 to 54 year-olds have declined from 11.6% to 10.2%, and the 55 to 64 year-old group has dropped from 18.2% to 17.1%.
+Post-2021 Census data shows that the 65 to 74 age group grew from 11.5% to 13.6% and the 85+ cohort increased from 3.1% to 4.2%.
+Conversely, the 45 to 54 year-old group declined from 11.6% to 10.2%, and the 55 to 64 year-old group dropped from 18.2% to 17.1%.
 Demographic modeling suggests that Hay's age profile will evolve significantly by 2041.
-The 75 to 84 age cohort is projected to grow steadily, expanding by 53 people (20%) from 263 to 317.
+The 75 to 84 age cohort is projected to grow steadily, increasing by 53 people (20%) from 263 to 317.
 Senior residents aged 65 and above will drive all population growth, underscoring demographic aging trends.
-Meanwhile, both the 65 to 74 year-old and 45 to 54 year-old age groups are expected to decrease in number.
+Meanwhile, both the 65 to 74 year-old group and the 45 to 54 year-old group are projected to decrease in numbers.